Let's Talk Home Theater Projectors and Resolution

 When shopping for a home theater projector, resolution may be the most important spec to understand.

-Simply defined, "resolution" refers to the number of lines of picture image displayed on screen.
+Simply defined, resolution refers to the number of lines of image displayed on the screen.
 The greater the resolution, the greater the picture quality.
-For example, a standard TV signal displayed on a standard TV set consists of 480 lines of resolution.
-HDTV (high-definition) signals, on the other hand, contain more than 700 lines -- hence their superior quality.

 Projectors usually come with fixed resolutions, meaning regardless of the quality of the signal they receive, they can only output in one resolution.
 Here's an example: a XGA (1024 x 768) projector that receives an HD (1920 x 1080) signal must shrink the information so it outputs in the 1024 x 768 format.

 Today's home theater projectors come in different fixed resolutions including XGA (1024 x 768), WXGA (1280 x 800), HD (1920 x 1080) and, every once in a while, 4K (4096 x 2160).
 HD is the most popular format.

 Home Theater Projector Resolutions

 Ready to shop for your home theater projector?
 Start here »